JetBrains/rider-trx-plugin/README.md

    - Choose the TRX file you wish to import.
    - A new unit test session will be created, and the test results will be displayed.

+4. **Drag and Drop**:
+   - Drag a TRX file from your file explorer and drop it directly into the editor.
+   - This will create a new unit test session without opening the file.